Revelation 1:19

 their labor.
 The word "labor" is a

-an emphasis on the effort made by the worker.
-Work refers to what you do, and
+with an emphasis on the effort made by the worker.
+Work refers to what you do,

-labor is an emphasis on putting forth a good effort.
-Don’t do anything halfway,
+and labor is an emphasis on putting forth a good effort.
+Do not do anything

 Jesus commended the Ephesians for their